Book GROUP

 These books are arranged two ways:

-Here are some book suggestions, from August 2020 through the present:
+Here are some book suggestions, from Summer 2020 through May 2021:

 - A Gentleman in Moscow, by Amor Towles.